Running isn’t as mystical as some would have you believe, here are some of my favourite tips .

 Many of my coached runners ask me how to get faster, I always tell them it isn’t magic.
 You don’t have to hire a wizard or rub a magic lamp, you just have to be consistent.
 Building a bigger aerobic engine will see you better than changing training plans every two days!

-Three runs a week
+Three runs a week (every week)

 One speed work